 The living entity, thus taking another gross body, obtains a certain type of ear, eye, tongue, nose and sense of touch, which are grouped about the mind.
 He thus enjoys a particular set of sense objects.
 (15.9)

 “No, it is not my fault,” you cry.
 But yes it is, for karma follows us throughout our spiritual evolution and not just in this one lifetime.
 What is happening today may just as likely be a result of something we did in a past life.
 The good news is that you do not have to be locked into a karmic downward spiral.
-If you have learned your karmic lesson, you can move on and break the pattern.
+Once you grasp the lessons from your karma, you can break free from repetitive cycles.
+This understanding allows you to transcend past actions and create new patterns that lead to growth and fulfillment.
+Embracing this change empowers you to shape your destiny consciously.

-You, as soul, the “witness” always have a choice to affect a positive change in your circumstance.
+As the soul and witness of your life, you hold the power to initiate positive change.
+This transformation must start immediately, as life is a series of present moments.
+The past is gone, and the future is uncertain, but the present is where you can harness the cosmic power within you to live the life you desire.
 Change has to begin now.
 Not tomorrow, but now!
 You have to focus all your attention on what is happening around you now, because life really is just a string of “now” moments.
 The past is gone forever and only remains as fragmented pictures in our mind.
 And the “future” is always in a state of elusiveness—you can never touch it.
 All that really matters is now.
 Just as the micro is equal to the macro, or the ocean drop equal to the quality of the entire ocean, the full power of the cosmic creation is within you.
 Draw on that source power and start living life the way you want to NOW.

 Leave a Reply